100 sports records and the stories behind them

 At the 2008 Summer Olympics in Beijing, Michael Phelps won his record eighth gold medal in the 4x100-meter medley relay.
-Mark Spitz’s seven gold-medal performance at the 1972 Olympics was the previous high mark.
-Phelps’ career total of 28 Olympic medals makes him tops all-time.
+Mark Spitz’s seven-gold-medal performance at the 1972 Olympics was the previous high mark.
+Phelps’ career total of 28 Olympic medals makes him tops all-time in any Olympic sport.

 2009: Chris Ridgway enters Summer X Games history

 At the 2009 Summer X Games, Chris Ridgway became the first amputee to win gold.
-Ridgway won the adaptive Moto X class event in its first official year; previously, adaptive Moto X was a demo event, which Ridgway also won in 2008.
-In 2002, Ridgway had his left leg amputated below the knee after a crash several years prior.
+Ridgway won the adaptive Moto X class event in its first official year; previously, adaptive Moto X was a demo event, which Ridgway won in 2008.
+In 2002, Ridgway had his left leg amputated below the knee after a motocross crash several years earlier.

 2009: Usain Bolt runs 100m in 9.58 seconds